-In 2009, the North Carolina General Assembly passed House Bill 1452 (S.L.
-2009-403), Local Government Code of Ethics.
-Included in this legislation is a requirement that all local governing board members, including school board members, receive a minimum of two hours of ethics education covering laws and principles that govern conflicts of interest and ethics standards of conduct at the local government level.
-The training must be completed within 12 months of each election or appointment.
+State law requires that members of local governing boards, including boards of education, receive a minimum of two hours of ethics education.
+The training must cover laws and principles that govern conflicts of interest and ethical standards of conduct at the local government level and must be completed within 12 months of each election or appointment.
 N.C.
 Gen. Stat.
 160A-87.

-This legislation also requires the governing board adopt a resolution or policy containing a code of ethics to guide the actions of board members in the performance of their official duties as a member of that governing board.
+State law also requires the governing board to adopt a resolution or policy containing a code of ethics to guide the actions of board members while performing their official duties as a member of that governing board.
 The resolution or policy should address at least the following:

 - The need to obey all applicable laws regarding official actions taken as a board member;